-School and Class behaviour targets will be presented in assembly and displayed around the school for all staff to encourage.
+School behaviour targets will be displayed around the school for all staff to encourage.
 As part of our commitment to encourage pupil voice, the 'Behaviour Working Party' and the 'Rights Respecting Team' helped to develop this behaviour policy and were consulted on what rewards should look like in our school.
-Representatives from both teams, meet with the Operational Behaviour Lead every half term to feedback on the development and implementation of the behaviour system.
 A Parent forum was also arranged to gain input and suggestions into the new behaviour system to ensure that all stakeholders had managed to have a valued contribution to produce a policy and guide behaviour consequences so that they are clear, appropriate and that they meet the needs of our children, community and vision for a school on its journey towards Outstanding.